*** NOTE Mailing and Shipping Addresses: ***

 Those with a

-bent will find electronics kits, components for cat's whisker crystal
+technical bent will find electronics kits, components for

-always said that these things are only a half-point more honest than a
+these things are only a half-point more honest than a slot

 "You used to find these in every drugstore around," he said.
 "They were usually set up so that even a tube delivering 60 percent of its maximum emissions would register `weak' on the scale.
 The customer would call the pharmacist over and ask what to do, and the answer usually was to buy a new tube.
 What customers didn't know was that such a tube would work perfectly for a long, long time to come."